-- (1) A number of amendments are to be made to Directive 2002/92/EC of the European Parliament and the Council of 9 December 2002 on insurance mediation.
-In the interests of clarity, that Directive should be recast. - (2) Since the main objective and subject-matter of this proposal is to harmonise national provisions concerning the mentioned areas, the proposal should be based on Article 53(1) and 62 TFEU.
-The form of a Directive is appropriate in order to enable the implementing provisions in the areas covered by this Directive, when necessary, to be adjusted to any existing specificities of the particular market and legal system in each Member State.
-This Directive should also aim at coordinating national rules concerning the access to the activity of insurance and reinsurance mediation distribution, and is therefore based on Article 53(1) of the Treaty.
-In addition, since this is a sector offering services across the Union, this Directive is also based on Article 62 of the Treaty. - (3) Insurance and reinsurance iIntermediaries play a central role in the distribution of insurance and reinsurance products in the Union. - (4) Various types of persons or institutions, such as agents, brokers and 'bancassurance' operators, insurance undertakings, travel agents and car rental companies can distribute insurance products.
-Equality of treatment between operators and customer protection requires that all these persons or institutions be covered by this Directive. - (5) The application of Directive 2002/92/EC has shown that a number of provisions require further precision with a view to facilitating the exercise of insurance and reinsurance mediation distribution and that the protection of consumers requires an extension of the scope of that Directive to all sales of insurance products, whether by insurance intermediaries or insurance undertakings.
+- (3) Intermediaries play a central role in the distribution of insurance and reinsurance products. - (4) Various types of persons or institutions, such as agents, brokers and 'bancassurance' operators, insurance undertakings can distribute insurance products.
+Equality of treatment between operators and customer protection requires that all these persons or institutions be covered by this Directive. - (5) The application of Directive 2002/92/EC has shown that a number of provisions require further precision with a view to facilitating the exercise of insurance and reinsurance distribution and that the protection of consumers requires an extension of the scope of that Directive to all sales of insurance products, whether by insurance intermediaries or insurance undertakings.
 In respect of their sales, after-sales and claims processes insurance undertakings which sell directly insurance products, should be brought into the scope of the new Directive on a similar basis as insurance agents and brokers.

-- (6) In order to guarantee that the same level of protection applies regardless of the channel through which consumers buy an insurance product, either directly from an insurance undertaking or indirectly from an intermediary, the scope of this Directive needs to cover not only insurance undertakings but also other market participants who sell insurance products on an ancillary basis (e.g. travel agents and car rental companies, suppliers of goods not meeting, unless they meet the conditions for the exemption). - (7) This Directive should apply to persons whose activity consists of assisting (whether on behalf of a customer or an insurance undertaking) in the administration and performance of a contract of insurance or reinsurance. - (8) There are still substantial differences between national provisions which create barriers to the takingup and pursuit of the activities of insurance and reinsurance intermediaries distribution in the internal market. - (9) Current and recent financial turbulence has underlined the importance of ensuring effective consumer protection across all financial sectors.
+- (6) In order to guarantee that the same level of protection applies regardless of the channel through which consumers buy an insurance product, either directly from an insurance undertaking or indirectly from an intermediary, the scope of this Directive needs to cover not only insurance undertakings but also other market participants who sell insurance products on an ancillary basis, unless they meet the conditions for the exemption. - (7) This Directive should apply to persons whose activity consists of assisting (whether on behalf of a customer or an insurance undertaking) in the administration and performance of a contract of insurance or reinsurance. - (8) There are still substantial differences between national provisions which create barriers to the taking-up and pursuit of the activities of insurance and reinsurance distribution in the internal market. - (9) Current and recent financial turbulence has underlined the importance of ensuring effective consumer protection across all financial sectors.
 It is appropriate therefore to strengthen the confidence of customers and to make regulatory treatment of the distribution of insurance products more uniform in order to ensure an adequate level of customer protection across the Union.
-Measures to protect customers should be adapted to the particularities of each category of customers (professional or other). - This Directive should apply to persons whose activity consists of providing insurance or reinsurance (10)mediation distribution services to third parties for remuneration, which may be pecuniary or take some other form of agreed economic benefit tied to performance. - (11)This Directive should apply to persons whose activity consists of the provision of information on one or more contracts of insurance or reinsurance in response to criteria selected by the customer whether via an aggregator or price comparison website or other means, or the provision of a ranking of insurance or reinsurance products or a discount on the price of a contract aimed at the conclusion or the performance of an insurance contract, when this activity is remunerated by the insurance distributor or by the customer is able to directly conclude an insurance contract at the end of the process either using the aggregator or price comparison website or by concluding the contract directly with an insurance undertaking;
+Measures to protect customers should be adapted to the particularities of each category of customers (professional or other). - (10) This Directive should apply to persons whose activity consists of providing insurance or reinsurance distribution services to third parties.